 The Hopewell Township Police Department, along with the Hopewell Fire Department responded to a Hart Avenue address in Hopewell Borough for a residential structure fire this morning.
 A neighbor heard a smoke alarm sounding and smelled smoke coming from the unoccupied home, which is currently undergoing renovations.
 Hopewell Township Police Officer Steven Ciosek arrived within minutes and observed smoke coming from the front door of the three story home.

-Fire personnel, under the command of Hopewell Valley Emergency Services Chief Matthew Martin, arrived on location and extinguished the fire.
+Fire personnel, under the command of Hopewell Valley Emergency Services Chief

 Responding agencies assisting the Hopewell Fire Department were the Pennington Fire Company, Union Fire Company, Hopewell Valley Emergency Services, Princeton Fire Department, Montgomery Township Volunteer Fire Company No. 2, and the Hopewell Fire Department Emergency Medical Unit.